seankhom/seankhom.github.io/index.md

 1. None Yet!

 ## Teaching
-I have been serving as an Undergraduate Teaching assistant for the past 3 semesters.
+I used to act as a Teaching assistant Throughout my Sophomore and Junior Years.
-I have worked on the following courses:
+Here are some of the courses I helped out on:
 * ENGR 131: Transforming Ideas to Innovation I (Fall '21)
 * ENGR 132: Transforming Ideas to Innovation II (Spring '22)
 * ENGR 133: Transforming Ideas to Innovation, EPICS (Fall '22)